roofishaikh/ethos-ares-exprement/README.md

 ## Paper reproducibility

 We provide the complete code necessary to reproduce all experiments presented in the paper.

-Additionally, precomputed components of our experiments are also available.
-Once unpacked in the project's root directory, these files will allow the code to work out of the box:
+Additionally, all precomputed inference results of our experiments are available in `results.tar.gz` [\[Google Drive\]](https://drive.google.com/file/d/1P2y70iZO3ZbwkROVCzJa7FCubQvk1qsE/view?usp=sharing).

-1. `results.tar.gz` [[Google Drive]](https://drive.google.com/file/d/1P2y70iZO3ZbwkROVCzJa7FCubQvk1qsE/view?usp=drive_link) - Inference results on the test set for both the tasks included in the paper and additional tasks, along with the baseline results.
-If present, allows creating all the plots included in the paper in this notebook: `notebooks/figures.ipynb`.
-2. `data` (pending upload on PhysioNet) - Tokenized MIMIC-IV 2.2 with MIMIC-IV-ED dataset.
-It also includes the MEDS metadata, that defines patient split.
-3. `model` (pending upload on PhysioNet) - Pretrained model used for inference (includes two variants: "best" and "recent", the latter referring to the model with the best validation loss).
-We used "recent" in the paper.
+Once unpacked in the project's root directory, this file will allow generating all the figures in the paper using the notebooks: `notebooks/figures.ipynb` and `notebooks/trajectories.ipynb`.
+The test set on which these results were inferred can be easily recreated by running the MEDS extraction and tokenization pipelines (see below).
+MEDS guarantees the same data split if run on the same data with the same configuration (see `scripts/meds`).

+We do not publish the tokenized dataset or the pretrained model due to restrictions on MIMIC derivatives, and we conclude that these components are not suitable for publication on PhysioNet.

 ## Workflow